Non-POU domain-containing octamer-binding protein

 Non-POU domain-containing octamer-binding protein (NonO) is a protein that in humans is encoded by the NONO gene.

 The NonO protein belongs to the Drosophila behaviour/human splicing (DBHS) family of proteins.
 Proteins in the DHBS family include mammalian SFPQ (splicing factor, proline- and glutamine-rich; a.k.a.
-PSF), NONO (Non-POU domain-containing octamer-binding protein; a.k.a. p54nrb) and PSPC1 (paraspeckle component 1; a.k.a.
-PSP1) and invertebrate NONA (Protein no-on-transient A) and Hrp65.
+PSF), NonO (Non-POU domain-containing octamer-binding protein; a.k.a. p54nrb), PSPC1 (paraspeckle component 1; a.k.a.
+PSP1), invertebrate NONA (Protein no-on-transient A), and Hrp65.

 Interactions

-NONO has been shown to interact with SFPQ, SPI1 and Androgen receptor.
+NonO has been shown to interact with SFPQ, SPI1, and Androgen receptor.

 Functions

-NONO is involved with many nuclear processes and binds to both DNA and RNA.
+NonO is involved with many nuclear processes and binds to both DNA and RNA.

-As with all proteins of the DBHS familprotein is described as a multifunctional nuclear protein.
-The NONO protein has been shown to be implicated in many biological functions including, pre-mRNA splicing; activation of transcription; termination of transcription; DNA unwinding and pairing and maintaining correct circadian clock function.
+As with all DBHS proteins, NonO is described as a multifunctional nuclear protein.
+NonO is implicated in many biological functions including pre-mRNA splicing, activation of transcription, termination of transcription, DNA unwinding and pairing, and maintaining correct circadian clock function.

-NONO has been identified to bind with Rasd1 protein, resulting dimer Rasd1 may act to modulate the function of NONO to down regulate the expression of the CREB genes, NR4A1 and Nr4A2.
+NonO binds with the Rasd1 protein, and the resulting dimer is hypothesized to modulate the function of NonO to downregulate the expression of the CREB genes NR4A1 and NR4A2.

-NONO binds to SFPQ to form a heterodimer that interacts with the MATR3 protein.
-The interaction of these three proteins may be part of the process in the nucleus that is responsible for the retention of RNAs that are defective, not yet mature enough to be exported or are designed to be retained in nucleus.
+NonO binds to SFPQ to form a heterodimer that interacts with the MATR3 protein.
+The interaction of these three proteins may be part of the process in the nucleus that is responsible for the retention of RNAs that are defective, not yet mature enough to be exported, or are designed to be retained in nucleus.

 Gene location

-NONO protein (Human) is encoded by the NONO gene which is located on the plus strand of the X chromosome.
+NonO (Human) is encoded by the NONO gene which is located on the plus strand of the X chromosome.

 Role in disease

 Melanoma

 NONO has been shown to be more strongly expressed in melanoma cell lines and melanoma tissue samples compared to normal human cell lines and normal skin tissue.
-Studies have found that the knockout of NONO protein from melanoma cell lines results in both reduced proliferation rates of the cancer cells and a significant decrease in the potential migration of the cancer cells.
+Studies have found that the knockout of NonO from melanoma cell lines results in both reduced proliferation rates of the cancer cells and a significant decrease in the potential migration of the cancer cells.

 Breast cancer

-Studies into breast cancers have found that the loss or alteration of NONO in conjunction with the loss of the estrogen receptor hERα results in more aggressive breast cancers which show an increase in both tumor size and metastases.
+Studies into breast cancers have found that the loss or alteration of NonO in conjunction with the loss of the estrogen receptor hERα results in more aggressive breast cancers which show an increase in both tumor size and metastases.